Skip to main content

 The IPv6 destination address can be filtered at the SR ingress node

-endpoint in the SR domain is filtered.
+outside the SR domain is dropped.

 In order to apply such a filtering mechanism the SR domain needs to